Hong Kong protest-related website says users' access blocked

 China Mobile, Smartone, and PCCW did not respond to requests for comment.

-Hong Kong police arrested 53 people in dawn raids on democracy activists on Wednesday, in the biggest crackdown since China imposed the security law.
+Hong Kong police arrested 53 people in dawn raids on democracy activists on Wednesday, in the biggest crackdown since China imposed the security law last year.
 The arrests have raised alarm that Hong Kong has taken a swift authoritarian turn.

 “I think right now many users are being affected, but few websites are being affected.
 It seems like it’s a technology test, to test the influence of blocking websites to the entire Hong Kong network,” Chan told Reuters via the social media platform Telegram.

-Reporting by Jessie Pang and Donny Kwok; Editing by Anne Marie Roantree and William Mallard
+Reporting by Jessie Pang and Donny Kwok; Editing by Anne Marie Roantree, William Mallard and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.